neitsa/neitsa.github.io/games/rimworld/preparelanding/terrain_tab.md

 Once a biome is chosen, only tiles from that biome will be selected.

-The vanilla game offers 8 biomes where you can settle (please note that biomes that don't allow bases can't be filtered):
+The vanilla game offers height biomes where you can settle (please note that biomes that don't allow bases can't be filtered):

 - Arid Shrubland
 - Boreal Forest